IntuitiveHarmony/HarmonyHero/readme.md

-# Guitar Hero MIDI Controller
+# HarmonyHero

-### This project utilizes an Arduino Pro Micro to convert a Guitar Hero video game controller into a MIDI controller.
+### Utilizing an Arduino Pro Micro to convert a Guitar Hero video game controller into a MIDI controller.

 <br>